cognokratos/arktos-wallet/_bmad-output/project-context.md

 date: "Tuesday, December 30, 2025"
 ---

-# Project Context: Arktos Wallet
+# Project Context: Арктос Wallet

 This document provides a concise overview of the project's technical landscape, critical implementation rules, and architectural guidelines that AI agents **MUST** follow to ensure consistent and high-quality code generation.